raspberrypilearning/relax-stretch/en/step_3.md

 --- /task ---

-When the finished program is running, the **up arrow** will be clicked to increase the number of exercise repetitions.
+When the finished program runs, the **up arrow** will be clicked to increase the number of exercise repetitions.
 Since it is really easy to accidentally drag the button instead of just clicking it, use a `forever`{:class="block3control"} loop to make sure the sprite jumps straight back to its position.

 --- task ---